17.10.2020

 , probably for the taste of the cooked mushroom.

-Fixation in dictionaries: Not fixed in this value.
+Fixed in dictionaries: not fixed in this meaning.

 The ringed cap (lat.
-Rozites caperatus), popularly referred to as a hen or cockerel, is undeservedly ignored even by the most experienced mushroom pickers.
-This unsightly fungus from the cobweb family evokes associations with toadstools, and does not seem appetizing.
-But if cooked properly, it tastes exactly like a bird.
-That is why these mushrooms are called cockerels or hens.
+Rozites caperatus), popularly called a hen or cockerel, is undeservedly ignored by even the most experienced mushroom pickers.
+This unsightly fungus from the cobweb family evokes associations with toadstools and does not seem appetizing.
+But if you cook it correctly, it tastes exactly like poultry.
+That's why these mushrooms are called cockerels or chickens.

-This is a little known mushroom.
-Many have not even heard of it, but when they come across it, they pass by, not suspecting what taste pleasure they are depriving themselves of.
+This is a little-known mushroom.
+Many have not even heard of it, and when they come across it, they pass by, not suspecting what kind of gustatory pleasure they are depriving themselves of.

-The official name of the chickens is the ringed cap.
+The official name of the chickens is ringed cap.
 It belongs to the genus Rozites (Rozites caperatus).
-Despite the low rating among mushroom pickers, it has many popular names.
-In addition to "chicken" names, his name is:
+Despite its low rating among mushroom pickers, it has many popular names.
+In addition to “chicken” names, his name is:

 • cap;